 Who camps in Hushville and what is their age range?

-We are a really diverse group, singles, couples, LGBT.
+We are a really diverse group, singles, couples, LGBTQ.
 Our age range is from early 20’s to early 80’s, yup you heard right we have had people in their 80’s join us regularly and lemme tell you they ROCK!!!.

 I have a great idea for something that should be done in Hushville.

 Wonderful… do it!
-We set up the infrastructure (The FLASHCUBE event space and the TOWN ROUND gathering space… all the cool stuff comes from those of you who camp in it!
-The Burning ManOrganization is big on interactivity and we fully support that initiative.
+We set up the infrastructure (MAGIC MARTYS event space and POPPERS PLACE at Town Round gathering space… all the cool stuff comes from those of you who camp in it!
+The Burning Man Organization is big on interactivity and we fully support that initiative.

 Will there be a community kitchen / shower / evap pond?